The different types of questions I can ask my colleagues

 The open question

-The eNPS question (coming soon)
+The eNPS question

 The Employee Net Promoter Score, eNPS, is a key indicator for measuring employee commitment at work.
 It is used to estimate the probability that your employers will recommend your company.